- Blue Cross allows small businesses to tailor their health benefits packages based on employee needs, providing flexibility in coverage options

 - The average annual cost of employee benefits from Blue Cross is approximately $155.19 for the Entry plan, $188.05 for Essential plan, and $205.78 for Enhanced plan per employee monthly

-Blue Cross offers a comprehensive employee benefits plan for small businesses with 2 to 10 employees.
+Blue Cross offers a comprehensive employee benefits plan for small businesses with a minimum of 2 employees.
 As a trusted leader in health insurance, Blue Cross understands the unique challenges faced by small businesses and offers flexible, affordable plans that cater to diverse employee needs.

 With options like customizable health coverage, virtual care access, and wellness programs, Blue Cross empowers employers to create a supportive work environment that attracts and retains top talent.
 In this article, we will explore the key features of Blue Cross employee benefits for small businesses, showcasing how these offerings can contribute to a healthier workplace and a more engaged workforce.